sachiinn05/Insurance_claims/README.md

 ## 🧠 Engineering Decisions

 - AI for extraction (handles messy input)
-- Rules for routing (predictable decisions)
+- Rule-based routing for predictable decisions
 - MongoDB for persistence
-- Modular architecture
+- Modular and scalable architecture

 ---